Synthetixio/SIPs/content/sccp/sccp-252.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

 The primary motivation allowing for gradual unwind of synths issued from wrappers in order to facilitate the transaition towards the Synthetix v3.
-Note that currently 14m LUSD is wrapped.

 ## Copyright